RaviTambade/TFLJAVA/README.md

 Let me now pass this wisdom to you.

-## 🌱 The Root of It All: Why Learn Java?
+## 🌱 Thee Root of It All: Why Learn Java?

 When we think of careers in software engineering, we often hear buzzwords — AI, Cloud, Microservices, DevOps.
 But behind many of these big systems lies a steady, time-tested powerhouse: **Java**.